-The fact is that when one stops to look closely at some of this data, alarms are immediately raised.
+The thing is that when one stops to look closely at any of these data immediately raises alarms.
 The first thing that strikes me is the estimated threshold pace, COROS puts it at 3'57".

 The threshold pace is one that we can endure without accumulating lactic acid in the blood and, therefore, the pace at which we could run without accumulating excessive fatigue.
 Theoretically this threshold rate should be reached at heart rate of the lactate threshold, which the app has set at 167ppm.

-For a standard runner, the pace and lactate threshold usually coincide with the pace at which we would be able to run a 10K.
-While the 167ppm it indicates does seem like a good number, even in my best dreams that number is not equivalent to a 3'57" pace.
-And for an elite the threshold would be even lower.
+For a standard runner, the threshold pace and lactate threshold usually coincide with the pace at which 1TP10We could do a 10K.
+While the 167ppm you indicate does seem to me to be an accurate figure, in my wildest dreams that figure does not equate to a pace of 3'57".
+For an elite it would be even lower.